wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 What is [MailChimp](http://www.mailchimp.com/)?
 MailChimp is one of the best email marketing tools.
 Signup up for a [FREE Trial Account](http://www.mailchimp.com/signup/) and see for yourself!

 We have put together our version of an improved signup plugin for MailChimp users to proactively sign-up new subscribers to their newsletter list.
 Our form offers the same basic features that MailChimp's official plugin offers, but also much more.
 In addition to the form, analytics will help you track the number of form views and subscriptions.

-Our templates have been carefully designed, so they can be customer-friendly and easy to set-up.
-You'll have some basic customizations available from within the plugin.

 **Features**